Simsso/Haskell-Studies/README.md

 # 13 Building Projects
 Haskell **[Cabal](https://www.haskell.org/cabal/users-guide/)** (Common Architecture for Building Applications and Libraries) is a package manager.
 A package is a program that may have dependencies.

 **Stack** is a program for developing Haskell projects.
 It is built on top of Cabal.
-The command `stack build` builds a project and `stack setup` [...]. `stack ghci` starts GHCi in the context of a program, where functions can be executed. `stack new <project-name> simple` creates a new project.
+The command `stack build` builds a project and `stack setup` [...]. `stack ghci` starts GHCi in the context of a program, where functions can be executed. `stack new <project-name> simple` creates a new project using the [template](https://github.com/commercialhaskell/stack-templates) "simple".

-The **.cabal** file contains information about the project.
+The **.cabal** file (located in a project's root folder) contains information about the project.
 For example whether it is a library or an executable.
 ```cabal
 library | executable program-name
   hs-source-dirs:      src